lydiay3590/github-tutorial/README.md

 git remote add origin git@github.com:<your github account>/<name of your repository>.git git push -u origin master
 ```
-7. Go back to your ide and make sure you're at your desire repository
+7. Go back to your ide and make sure you're at your desired repository
-8. Copy and paste the 2 command lines you saw after you finished creating your remote repository on Github.
+8. Using the SSH key you got from GitHub, copy and paste it in your ide

 ---
 ## Workflow & Commands